naj147/FlickrToriTask/README.md

     In case you face some errors be sure to invalidate the cache and repeat the process previously mentioned.
 ### Architecture Applied

+Clean architecture :

-The purpose is the separation of concerns by keeping the business rules not knowing anything at all about the outside world, thus, they can can be tested without any dependency to any external element.
+its purpose is the separation of concerns by keeping the business rules not knowing anything at all about the outside world, thus, they can can be tested without any dependency to any external element.

 To achieve this, my proposal is about breaking up the project into 3 different layers, in which each one has its own purpose and works separately from the others.